Part 9. The final instalment of our series on the Nicene Creed looks at the last two lines, looking forward to resurrection life.

 Part 2.
 We can call on God in prayer because he is our Father.
 We can have total confidence in him because he is almighty.
 He is both willing and able to act.

 Part 1.
 What beliefs lie at the very core of the Christian faith?
 They dictate our entire understanding of life, suffering, meaning and purpose.
 They shape every area of our lives.
-Through this series we explore the Nicene Creed: a 1700 year old statement of … Continue reading “We Believe”
+Through this series we explore the Nicene Creed: a 1700 year … Continue reading “We Believe”